William W. Hagerty

-William Walsh Hagerty (June 10, 1916, in Holyoke, Minnesota – January 14, 1986, in Savannah, Georgia) was a teacher, former NASA Adviser, and president of Drexel University.
+William Walsh Hagerty (June 10, 1916 – January 14, 1986) was an American teacher, former NASA Adviser, and president of Drexel University.

 Early life

 Born to William Walsh Hagerty and Alice Amanda (née Lindberg) Hagerty in 1916 Hagerty was raised in Minnesota.
 In 1939 Hagerty received a B.S. in mechanical engineering from the University of Minnesota.
 Hagerty went on to receive his M.S. in 1943 and his Ph.D. in 1947 from the University of Michigan.
 After receiving his first degree Hagerty worked as an engineer until 1940.

 Teaching

 From 1940 to 1963 Hagerty taught at Villanova University, the University of Cincinnati, the University of Michigan, the University of Delaware, and the University of Texas.
 While at the University of Delaware he served as dean at the University's School of Engineering from 1955 to 1958 and went on to serve as dean of the College of Engineering at the University of Texas from 1958 until 1963.